Alberto I della Scala

 Alberto I della Scala (died 3 September 1301) was lord of Verona from 1277, a member of the Scaliger family.

 The son of Jacopino della Scala, he was podestà of Mantua in 1272 and 1275.
-In 1277, after the assassination of his brother Mastino, he inherited the seigniory of Verona.
+In 1269 Alberto succeeded his brother, Mastino, who was the de facto ruler of Verona since 1259, to the office of potestas mercartorum that oversaw all production and commerce in the city.